maturada/MultiPeerKit/README.md

 # MultiPeerKit
 Multipeer connectivity library.

-MPKManager handles everything for your through completion blocks & listeners/handlers.
+MPKManager handles everything for you through the completion blocks & listeners/handlers.
+Setup handlers and blocks that's all you need

+Instanciate your own **MPKManager** with display name and start transmitting and receiving data.
 Easy to connect your devices together through MPK kit, send or receive data like messages, images or just simple texts.

-Advertiser, Browser and other services can be used separately.
+Advertiser, Browser and other services can be used separately along with the rest.

 **MPKAdvertiseService** sends informations as your display name to notify devices in your area.

 **MPKBrowserService** searches for other devices near by, easy to setup only when need to.

-Instanciate your own **MPKManage**r.
-Set your key, connections blocks and start transmitting/receiving!

 ## Setup